Join our network of problem solvers!

 What are the qualifications for becoming a mentor?

 Qualified mentors for The Junior Academy are:

-- Graduate students, postdocs, or professionals working in a STEM-related field
+- Undergraduate students, graduate students, post-docs, or professionals working in a STEM-related field

 - Able to access at least one communication device with internet capabilities

 - Able to communicate clearly in spoken and written English

 - At least 18 years of age